hjferguson/101133838_comp3133_assig2/README.md

 1. Build your Angular app for production: ng build --prod
 2. Deploy the `dist/angular-frontend` directory to Vercel.

-### Backend on [your_backend_service]
+### Backend on Render

-1. Ensure all environment variables are set up in your hosting service.
-2. Deploy the `server` directory according to your hosting service's documentation.
+1. Deploy the `server` directory according to your hosting service's documentation.

-## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file in the `server` directory:

-- `MONGO_URI` - Your MongoDB connection string.
-- `JWT_SECRET` - A secret key for JWT token generation.